-How to start your online store 60 minutes?
+How to start your online store in 60 minutes?

-Follow this steps to configure your FREE trial account with Shopify.
+Follow these steps to configure your FREE trial account with Shopify.

 Step 2: Enter your email id, password, and your business/brand or store name.

-Step 3: Click on “create you store” after filling all details
+Step 3: Click on “create your store” after filling in all details

 Step 5: Add an address so you can get paid (add valid and correct address with all details properly checked).